Monday Night Mannings has been a big success for ESPN

 The Manningcast is a partnership between ESPN and Peyton Manning’s Omaha Productions.
 This is the first of a three-year deal for them to do 10 games per season.
 It resumes this week when the Los Angeles Rams visit the San Francisco 49ers along with the Nov.
 22 game between the New York Giants and Tampa Bay Buccaneers.

-Both Mannings have also proved to adjust quickly to the flow of the game on television.
+Both Mannings have adjusted quickly to the flow of the game on television.
 After having a hard time getting in and out of breaks during the Sept.
 13 opener between Baltimore and Las Vegas, the flow has been much improved.

 There was a possibility that there would have been a third person to serve as a host, but the rapport between the two brothers has eliminated any need for that.

 “You can’t fake chemistry.
 Siblings in general have a chemistry that isn’t easily duplicated.
-That, mixed in with their Hall of Fame football knowledge and knack for entertainment, has been a great recipe,” said Lee Fitting, ESPN’s Senior Vice President of Programming.
+That, mixed in with their Hall of Fame football knowledge and knack for entertainment, has been a great recipe,” said Lee Fitting, ESPN’s senior vice president of production.
 “They’re so authentic and relatable to the fans.
 You never know when they are coming or what facial expression is coming next.”

 The show was a success from the opening week, especially the fourth quarter and overtime segment between Seattle Seahawks quarterback Russell Wilson and the Mannings when they were breaking down the action.

-Note: This version has been corrected to show Fitting is ESPN’s Senior Vice President of Production.